‘Unacceptable’: Video of TSA worker’s handling of bomb dog draws outrage

 TSA added that the dog was taken to a veterinarian for a wellness exam.

-“I was pleasantly surprised to see the TSA take any action so quickly, and hope they will ensure this K9 is permanently reassigned to a well-suited and better-trained handler,” ProfessionalEye3568 told Nexstar.
+“I hope this video going viral will reinforce to TSA the need to ensure their officers are properly qualified and trained and that we’ll see some positive movement there in terms of accountability,” ProfessionalEye3568 told Nexstar.
 “I’ve gotten tons of messages from other frequent travelers who transit through McNamara regularly who are looking forward to running into this puppy, hopefully in better spirits.”